 Catching Green crab on the Isle of Mull

-A great pastime during the summer holidays is to spend some time with the kids crabbing.
+A fun pastime during summer holidays by the sea is to spend some time catching crabs.

 but what about crabbing with a line ?…..

-should i buy a crabbing line costing £1.25 ?
-(Mimi's option)
+should you buy a crabbing line costing £1.25 ?

 We undertake a scientific experiment to settle the discussion.

-or raid the rummage drawer for a length of string and and a wee orange, onion or garlic bag.
+~ or raid the rummage drawer for a length of string and and a wee bag made from netting which was used for oranges, onion or garlic.

-or would years of crabbing experience win on the day.
+would youthful enthusiasm or years of crabbing experience win on the day?

-we will be fishing for green crab or shore crab, we can't eat them, however some people use them to make a fish stock for soup but our catch will be returned to the sea.
+We will be fishing for green crab or shore crab, we will not be eating them, however some people use them to make a fish stock for soup.

 mmmm maybe this was going to be a tougher challenge than we thought.

-before long, to squeals of joy and laughter more crabs are coming up on the lines, and…. escaping in the cracks on the pier before we can get them into the bucket.
+before long, to squeals of joy and laughter more crabs are coming up on the lines, …. and…. escaping down into the cracks on the pier before we can get them into the bucket.